Freedom Communications: Legal battle for company

-Following the death of Holies, the company was owned by his three children, Clarence H. Hoiles, Harry H. Hoiles and Mary Jane Holies Hardie.
+Following the death of Hoiles, the company was owned by his three children, Clarence H. Hoiles, Harry H. Hoiles and Mary Jane Hoiles Hardie.
 A bitter feud ensued over the fate of the company, with H.H.
 Hoiles against his two siblings.
 Harry Hoiles was named company president following his father's death.
 He was rebuked in his attempt at becoming Chief executive officer and later claimed his siblings froze him out of company management and stopped him from selling his shares to a third-party.
 The eldest of the three, Clarence Hoiles, who was instrumental and establishing the company and worked with his father in upper management and eventually became board chairman, died in 1982.

-As Freedom Newspapers softened it's stance on Libertarianism, Harry Hoiles became disenchanted and attempted to breakup the company.
+As Freedom Newspapers softened its stance on Libertarianism, Harry Hoiles became disenchanted and attempted to breakup the company.
 At that time, Freedom was the country's 15th largest chain.
 It was worth $640 million and owned 31 newspapers with a combined circulation of 800,000.
 The goal was to form his own company.
 After the breakup failed, Harry Hoiles attempted to buy the Freedom.
-One offer was $700,000 million.
+One offer was $700 million.
 Clarence Hoiles's three daughters sued their uncle for mismanaging the trust of their deceased brother.
 The courts ruled against H.H.
-Holies in 1987 and he eventually resigned from the board of directors.
+Hoiles in 1987 and he eventually resigned from the board of directors.
 Mary J. Hardie, who served on the company board for many years, died in 1996.
-Her brother Harry Holies died in 1998.
+Her brother Harry Hoiles died in 1998.

 Expansion into TV

 Freedom Newspapers expanded into television in 1981 when it purchased KTVL-TV from Sierra Cascade Communication.
 It then purchased WLNE-TV in 1982 from Pulitzer Broadcasting for $15.5 million, followed by KFDM-TV and WTVC-TV in 1983 from A.H.
-Belo Corp.for $49 million, and WRGB-TV in 1985 from Universal Communications Corporation.
-In 1992, Freedom acquired the Fullerton News Tribune.
+Belo Corp. for $49 million, and WRGB-TV in 1985 from Universal Communications Corporation.
+In August 1989, the Huron Plainsman was sold to the Omaha World-Herald Company.

+In August 1992, Freedom acquired the Fullerton News Tribune.
 In 1993, the company was renamed to Freedom Communications.
 In September 1995, Freedom agreed to purchase WPEC-TV from Photo Electronics Corp.
 The deal was completed about six months later.
+In March 1993, Freedom acquired the San Clemente Sun-Post, owned by a subsidiary of Howard Publications.
+It was then merged into the San Clemente News.

 In February 1995, Freedom acquired The Tustin News.
-In June 1995, Freedom traded the Bucyrus Telegraph-Forum in Ohio and Dothan Progress in Alabama to Thomson Newspapers for the Desert Dispatch and Jacksonville Journal-Courier.
-In May 1996, Freedom sold the Turlock Journal to Central Valley Publishing, a subsidiary of USMedia Group, Inc. In January 1998, the company acquired WWMT-TV and WLAJ-TV from Granit Broadcasting Co. for $170 million.
+In June 1995, Freedom traded the Bucyrus Telegraph-Forum in Ohio and Dothan Progress in Alabama to Thomson Newspapers for the Desert Dispatch, Jacksonville Journal-Courier and Sedalia Democrat In May 1996, Freedom sold the Turlock Journal to Central Valley Publishing, a subsidiary of USMedia Group, Inc. In January 1997, Freedom acquired the Portales News-Tribune and Quay County Sun.
+In January 1998, the company acquired WWMT-TV and WLAJ-TV from Granit Broadcasting Co. for $170 million.
 In 2000, Freedom purchased all the newspapers in Arizona owned by Thomson Newspapers.
 The sale included the Ahwatukee Foothills News, East Valley Tribune and Yuma Sun.